Giovanna Mingarelli

 Giovanna S. C. Mingarelli is a Canadian politician from the Liberal Party of Canada.
 She was elected Member of Parliament for Prescott—Russell—Cumberland in the 2025 Canadian federal election.
-She previously worked for former Prime Minister Paul Martin.
+She previously worked for former Prime Minister Paul Martin..
+She is married to Brandon A. Lee, former Canadian Consul General to Silicon Valley/San Francisco.

 Biography

 Mingarelli holds a degree in Political Science from Carleton University.
 She has a career in the technology sector.
 Mingarelli is the CEO and Co-Founder of two international companies, M&C Consulting and MC2.
 She is a regular media contributor to outlets including the Huffington Post, The Hill Times, Harvard Business Review and CBC/Radio-Canada.

+At the time of the 2025 Canadian federal election, she lived in Rockland, Ontario.